retoaccess1/RetoSwap-App/README.md

 ## About
 The app currently only works on Android, however, MAUI also supports iOS so with some work it could support both with the limitation that iOS requires a remote Haveno node.

-Standalone uses proot which can be built using this script https://github.com/atsamd21/build-proot-android

 ## App modes
 There are two modes